MeetChokshi2002/Inventory-Management-Project---ETG-Internship/README.md

 # Feel free to see my code on Google Colab
 [Go to Colab](https://colab.research.google.com/drive/1KGcUuTvZLhr_I7w0GsKQJuok5P9miGZO?usp=sharing)

-# Contact & Review Code
+# Contact / Review Code OR Collaboration

-Contact me by mail - meetchokshi2002@gmail.com
+Contact me by email - meetchokshi2002@gmail.com

-I would appreciate if send a review of my code.
+I would appreciate if you send a review of my code.
 Especially Ashish Sir.